Children and lifejackets

 Inflatable lifejackets are not recommended for children aged under 12 years.
 If a child is wearing an auto-inflating lifejacket when playing, the lifejacket may inflate if it gets wet.
 If they're wearing a manual inflating lifejacket, they may forget how to activate it in an emergency.

-Babies must wear an approved lifejacket suitable for their weight.
-It must fit snugly and securely so the baby cannot slip out of it.
+Infants must wear an approved lifejacket suitable for their weight.
+It must fit snugly and securely so the infant cannot slip out of it.
+The smallest lifejackets meeting the Australian Standard start from 5kg and are available as Level 100 with crotch strap.

 Children aged 12 years or over